 - Will I survive if I buy this item in two weeks or next month?

 - Would I benefit more from a travel incentivized credit card versus the one I have now?

 - Do I really need to live in a place this big in this particular area?

 - Can I spend time with my friends and family without using money?

 - Can I walk there, carpool, or use public transportation?

 Now that you’re on the way to saving money…

 A word of caution– don’t overwhelm yourself by trying to tackle everything all in one day or even one week.
 Good money saving practices take time and there will also be an adjustment period, especially if you’ve been used to doing things a certain way for so long.
 Instead of going “cold turkey” on activities you enjoy, simply reduce their frequencies.
 You want to keep yourself excited and engaged about your money saving goals instead of seeing it as your “ball and chain”.

 Create positive associations with these tips on saving money and don’t forget to celebrate little wins along the way.
 One thing that I am constantly working towards is learning to want the things I already own.
 Experiences can be so much more enriching than owning material things.
-Ten years down the road, I will still be fondly remembering my time in Cambodia exploring Angkor Wat.
-Twenty years from now, I’m sure I’ll be reminiscing about eating fresh sushi at the Tsukiji Fish Market in Japan.
+Ten years down the road, I will still be fondly remembering my time trekking among the Alps on the Tour du Mont Blanc.
+Twenty years from now, I’m sure I’ll be reminiscing about swimming alongside marine iguanas in the Galapagos.
 I’m pretty I won’t be lamenting over any reality TV shows I may have missed from not having cable these past few years.
 So, I wish you the best of luck on your money saving journey.
 Good things await you!

 Do you want to keep these travel tips saved?
 Please PIN to your Pinterest board!